Founders & Insignia

 Charter Pin

-The charter pin is used in place of the new member pin for founding members of a colony.
-A new chapter of Alpha Xi Delta is called a colony during its initial pledging period.
+The charter pin is used in place of the New Member pin for founding members of a chapter.

 Colors